 There has long been concern over the lack of communication and other generic skills in accounting graduates.
 The 1990 Matthews Report on Accounting in Higher Education (Matthews, Jackson, & Brown, 1990) recommended integrating communication, collaboration and other skills into the accounting discipline.
-Two decades later, a large study by the Australian Learning and Teaching Council (ALTC) (Hancock, Howieson, Kavanagh, Kent, Tempone & Segal, 2009) produced similar findings in that communication and collaboration skills are still identified as essential skills that are lacking in accounting graduates.
+Two decades later, a large study by the Australian Learning and Teaching Council (ALTC) (Hancock et al., 2009) produced similar findings in that communication and collaboration skills are still identified as essential skills that are lacking in accounting graduates.